 - Corporatize the Ordnance Factory Board to improve autonomy, accountability, and efficiency.

-- Increased FDI limit in the defence manufacturing under the automatic route from 49 percent to 74 percent.
+- Increased FDI limit in defence manufacturing under the automatic route from 49 percent to 74 percent.

 Aircraft and airspace sector